etorkia/MCHammer.jl/docs/src/tutorials/3_NPV_testmodel.md

 OP =[]
 Annual_CashFlows =[]
 ```
-## Build Simulation Model
+## Simulation Model
-Monte-Carlo simulation needs to generate a table of scenarios which are known as ***Trials***.
+Monte-Carlo simulation needs to generate a table of scenarios which are known as **Trials**.
 A trial documents, in the form of a row, all of the inputs and calculated outputs for a particular scenario.

 Using this results table allows you to runs all sorts of analysis, including sensitivity analysis and assigning probabilities to outcomes.
 To generate this table, you need to loop your equation/function as many times as you need and vary the inputs using probability distributions.